Kingdageek/TetMeshF90/README.md

 These restrictions are imposed:

 - The initial, arbitrary, coarse mesh must be a conformal and manifold 3D mesh of tetrahedrons
-- There cannot be more than one hanging node per edge (or face) of an element.
+- There cannot be more than one hanging node per shared edge (or face) of an element.
 This is the 1-irregularity index rule.
 This is automatically enforced during mesh refinement and allows for the generation of graded meshes

 ### Use